As my LJ says, “Cooking is Fun … Really”.

 But you can also make simple things like this rich and creamy home made blender mayonnaise without any artificial ingredients, to use in your egg, potato or tuna salads.
 It’s also a great base for an aioli with the addition of roasted and pureed garlic.

 Or, a basic home made pudding like a classic chocolate, which I’ve posted in the past.
 (I’m reposting the recipe for convenience.)
 Spike it with rum, bourbon, whiskey or Grand Marnier or Cointreau for a grown up version.

 1/4 cup sugar (can increase from 1/4 to 1/3 cup if desired)

 Scald 1 1/2 cups of milk in a heavy saucepan (look for tiny bubbles around the edge).

-Mix together the cornstarch, sugar, salt and cocoa, add the remaining 1/2 cup milk, and stir until well blended.
+In a medium sized bowl, mix together the cornstarch, sugar, salt and cocoa, add the remaining 1/2 cup milk, and stir until well blended.

 Stir in the scalded milk and blend well.
 Pour the mixture back into the saucepan and stir constantly over medium heat until thickened.
 Let the pudding boil for one minute while stirring briskly.
 Remove from heat, pour into a bowl and let cool for a few minutes.

 Stir in the vanilla, spoon into serving dishes.